Source: Visualizing

 - Throughout

-a lot of the developing world, each time a water engineer
+lot of the developing world, each time a

 of the engineers have cell phones in these areas.